Siege of Cawnpore: Recapture and retaliatory actions by the British

 The Company forces retook Cawnpore on early in the morning of the 16th July.
-At first the inhabitants of Cawnpore welcomed the soliders with great joy, bringing out provisions for the hungry soldiers, but soon they realised that something had changed in them.
+At first the inhabitants of Cawnpore welcomed the soldiers with great joy, bringing out provisions for the hungry soldiers, but soon they realised that something had changed in them.
 A young civilian called Jonah Shepherd had been held as a prisoner Putkapur (passing as Indian) with Nana's flight he secured release and joined the 56th & 53rd native Infantry to enter the city and find his family.
 Loyalists emerged from their hiding places in the nearly deserted city and they directed Lieutenant Ayton and Morsom along with the still shackled boy.
 He wrote "a strange indescribable something hovered round the place which impressed one with awe and the deepest melancholy.
 I could not prevail on myself to advance."
 They opened the doors to be hit by a swarm of flies.

 They came to the house at first expecting the captives to be alive, instead finding only blood.
 Jonah finally came in to look for his family.
 Some Highlanders followed the trail of blood towards the trees to find Bhudree Nath leaning against the well.
 Following his gaze they found the bodies. "..the whole of the bodies were naked and the limbs had been separated.." a "mangled heap" of bodies, limbs in various states of putrefaction.
 A Highlander vomited.

 As more soldiers arrived they wandered sobbing through the house, "...ankle-deep in blood.
 The plaster was scored with sword-cuts: not high up, as where men have fought; but low down, and about the corners, as if a creature had crouched to avoid the blow.
 Brigadier General Neill wrote at the time; "the bodies of all who died there were thrown into the well of the house, all the murdered also.
 I saw that house when I first came in.
 Ladies’ and children’s bloody torn dresses and shoes were lying about, and locks of hair torn from their heads.
 The floor of the one room they were all. dragged into and killed was saturated with blood.
 One cannot control one’s feelings.
 Who could be merciful to one concerned ?
 Severity at the first is mercy in the end.
 I wish to show the Natives of India that the punish¬ ment inflicted by us for such deeds will be the heaviest, the most revolting to their feelings, and what they must ever remember" In the courtyard, the tree nearest the well was smeared with the brains of numerous children and infants who had been dashed headfirst against the trunk and thrown down the well.
 Soon the people of Cawnpore were fleeing down the road to Delhi en masse, not waiting to think whether they could establish their innocence or not.